Hervar77/infinity-doc/mkdocs/api/infinity.pop3.md

 Parameters:

 - msgNum: `number`
-  >the number of the message to retrieve
+  >The number of the message to retrieve.

 - maxLines: `number`
-  >the number of content lines of the message to retrieve (in addition to the message headers)
+  >The number of content lines of the message to retrieve (in addition to the message headers).

 - fileName: `string`, optional
-  >if a filename is specified, then the message headers will be saved to that file.
+  >If a filename is specified, then the message headers will be saved to that file.
 The filename can be relative (location relative to the folder with the used INFINITY.JS executable file) or an absolute path.

 Return type: `string`